asensio-lab/albany-housing-analytics/README.md

 ## Housing Project
 Run housing_data_read.ipynb to convert the excel file into a combined csv with both CDBG and HOME funded projects.
 Run build_addr_dict.py to build a JSON dictionary which maps street names to their proper endings (eg 'DR' or 'ST') based on the 2012 utility data (under the assumption that all streets are represented in that data set).
-Run fix_housing_addresses.py to create HOME/CDBG_2007-2017_fixed_address.csv, which converts addresses to all caps and fixes their endings based on the JSON dictionary
+Run fix_housing_addresses.py to create HOME/CDBG_2007-2017_fixed_address.csv, which converts addresses to all caps and fixes their endings based on the JSON dictionary.

+Generate mismatched_housing_addresses.csv (?)
 ...<br>
-After the junction table is created, run map_addr_key_housing.py to associate the address to its primary key.<br>
+After the junction table is created, run map_addr_key_housing.py to associate the address to its primary key.
+Set the input file as fix_housing_addresses.py<br>
 ## Address Junction Table
 Run junction_table/retrieve_unique_addresses.ipynb to get the address csvs to be geocoded<br>
 Geocode each address CSV using MMQGIS and the Google Maps API (Instructions in full documentation)<br>